 d.
 Staff and students are informed of closing.

 e.
 Parents are notified of early dismissal through media contacts (radio stations, district website, television, and utilization of Emergency Phone Blast system.)
 Parents will receive information about the threat or act of violence that determined an early dismissal in their child’s school as soon as is practical.
 This information is limited to information the school is legally permitted to disclose.

 f.
 Parents of students will receive a phone call to regular and emergency phone numbers.
 When phone calls fail to contact the parent or emergency number, the student will remain under the supervision of school personnel until parents are notified and pick up the student or the regular end of the school day, whichever comes whichever comes first.

-Emergency dismissals are broadcast via phone blast, & e-mail.
-Students will be taken home or to secondary drop-off site.
-Students without access to their home or alternative drop-off sites will be returned to school for temporary sheltering and supervision until parents are available for pick-up.
-Every effort will be made to contact the parents of these sheltered students.
+g.
+Students without access to their home or alternative drop-off sites will remain with school personnel.
+Every effort will be made to contact the parents of these sheltered students

 Section IV: Communication with Others

 A. Description of the arrangements for obtaining assistance during emergencies from emergency service organizations and local government agencies.